syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-tables.md

 ## Keeping rows from breaking across pages

-You can enable or disable the table row content to split across multiple pages, when the row contents do not fit in a previous page.
+You can enable or disable the table row content to split across multiple pages when the row contents do not fit in a previous page.

 The following code example illustrates how to disable all the table rows from splitting across multiple pages.

 {% tabs %}

 {% highlight JAVA %}
-//Creates an instance of WordDocument class.
+//Create an instance of WordDocument class.
 WordDocument document = new WordDocument("Template.docx");
 WSection section = document.getSections().get(0);
 WTable table = section.getTables().get(0);
-//Disable breaking across pages for all rows in the table. for(Object row_tempObj : table.getRows())
+//Disable breaking across pages for all rows in the table. for (Object row_tempObj : table.getRows()) {

-{
-	WTableRow row = (WTableRow)row_tempObj;
+    WTableRow row = (WTableRow) row_tempObj;
     row.getRowFormat().setIsBreakAcrossPages(false);
 }
-//Save and close the document instance. document.save("Result.docx",FormatType.Docx);
+//Save and close the document instance. document.save("Result.docx", FormatType.Docx);
 document.close();
 {% endhighlight %}

 {% endtabs %}

 ## Iterating through table elements

-The following code example illustrates how to iterate through the table and apply back color to a particular cell.
+The following code example illustrates how to iterate through the table and apply a background color to a particular cell.

 {% tabs %}